Man says he was assaulted outside Portland bar for wearing 'MAGA' hat; two people arrested

 The suspects were arrested a few blocks away.

 Both Hauser and Okuneye were booked into the Multnomah County Detention Center on charges of third-degree assault.
-They are expected to be arraigned Monday.
+They were arraigned Monday.

 Witnesses, including the bartender, say Lenzner was the one who started it.
 In security footage, he can be seen pointing to his hat and saying something as he left, and witnesses say that's what started it all.